methotl/FE-BootCamp-Week-10-Project/README.md

 # FE-BootCamp-Week-10-Project

-Week 10 was create a form and table using bootstrap where users can add to it, I also added functionality to remove an item as needed.
+Week 10 Project is to create a form and table using bootstrap where users can add to it, I also added functionality to remove an item as needed.